-The budget setting process is well established and the budget is set by the Police and Crime Commissioner after proposals on the council tax precept are consulted upon with the public and scrutinised in public by the Police and Crime Panel.
+The budget setting process is well established and the budget is set by the Police and Crime Commissioner after proposals on the council tax precept are developed with the Constabulary and consulted upon with the public and scrutinised in public by the Police and Crime Panel.
 The budget is set in the context of achieving the Police and Crime Plan.
-Consultation for the 2024/25 precept and budget review took place, and crimes and incidents that are of most concern to residents and businesses within Hampshire and the Isle of Wight were captured and formed part of the Police and Crime Panel scrutiny.
+Consultation for the precept and budget review took place, and crimes and incidents that are of most concern to residents and businesses within Hampshire and the Isle of Wight were captured and formed part of the Police and Crime Panel scrutiny.

-A medium term financial strategy, capital programme and reserves strategy is updated each year together with relevant resource forecasts and takes full account of the changing regulatory, environmental, demographic and economic factors that impact on the financial environment in which the Commissioner operates.
+The medium term financial strategy, capital programme and reserves strategy is updated each year together with relevant resource forecasts and takes full account of the changing regulatory, environmental, demographic and economic factors that impact on the financial environment in which the Commissioner operates.

 Risks associated with the achievement of intended outcomes are detailed in Risk Registers held at strategic corporate, portfolio and project level.
 These evaluate the effectiveness of existing control measures as well as identifying proposed mitigation.
-Police and Crime Plan risks and issues are tracked, monitored and controlled through the project leads within the